-When it comes to his academic performance, his teachers often described Elvis as “average.”
+Regarding his academic performance, his teachers often described Elvis as “average.”
 In September 1941, Elvis joined East Tupelo Consolidated, where the teachers encouraged him to participate in a singing competition.
 Elvis made his first-ever stage appearance when he dressed as a cowboy and sang the song “Old Shep” at the Alabama Fair and Dairy Show held on October 3, 1945.

-When Elvis received a guitar as a birthday gift, he began taking guitar lessons from his two uncles and the pastor at the family’s church.
+When Elvis received a guitar as a birthday gift, he began taking guitar lessons from his two uncles and the pastor of the family’s church.
 Then, in 1946, Elvis Presley enrolled at Milam, where he started developing signs of loneliness.

 As a child, Elvis was a huge fan of Mississippi Slim’s show on the Tupelo radio station WELO.
 Slim’s younger brother would frequently take Elvis along with him to the station.
 During this time, Elvis learned many chord techniques, which essentially helped his guitar skills.
 At the age of 12, Presley was able to give two on-air performances for the station.

 Elvis was a huge fan of his mother’s Southern-style home-cooked meals.
 Gladys often made grits, black-eyed peas, ham, bacon, fried chicken, cornbread, mashed potatoes, and gravy for the family to enjoy.

 Elvis was not too fussy about his food choices.
 His favorite foods were peanut butter, banana, and bacon sandwich.
 His favorite drinks were Pepsi, Nesbitt’s Orange, and Shasta Black Cherry.
 Likewise, Elvis also enjoyed eating coconut cake, monkey bread, tomato fritters, BBQ bologna, and county fair cookies.